woltsu/telegram-orb/README.md

 https://stackoverflow.com/questions/32423837/telegram-bot-how-to-get-a-group-chat-id

+Remember to add your bot into the channel!

 ### How to setup CircleCI environment

 In the settings page for your project on CircleCI, click `Environment Variables`.
 There you need to add 2 variables: `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID`.